Are Deep Learning Based Hybrid PDE Solvers Reliable? Why Training Paradigms and Update Strategies Matter: CONCLUSION

 \paragraph{1.
 Training Objectives Must Be Matched to Solver Architecture and Physics} The choice of training objective plays a decisive role in convergence behavior.
 For DeepONet-based solvers, residual-based objectives eliminate the need for expensive reference solutions and consistently lead to more reliable and faster convergence than error-based losses.
 By contrast, for FFT-based solvers such as FNS, residual-based objectives under static training can be highly sensitive and may even degrade convergence.
 This highlights that training objectives must be co-designed with the solver architecture and training framework to avoid systematically neglecting intermediate-frequency errors.

 \paragraph{2.
 Dynamic Training Should Be Weighed Against Its Cost} Although dynamic training frameworks can reduce distribution mismatch by unrolling multiple solver iterations, they introduce substantial computational overhead.
-In our cost-efficiency study on HINTS, dynamic training with horizon $K=5$ increased training time by a factor of $8.63$ and memory usage by $1.27$, while only marginal convergence improvements were obtained.
+In our cost-efficiency study, dynamic training with a horizon $K=10$ incurs $10.90\times$ training and $1.61\times$ memory overhead for HINTS, and $5.96\times$ training time and $8.53\times$ memory overhead for FNS, while yielding only marginal convergence improvements.
 These results suggest that dynamic training should be adopted with caution.
 When its benefits are limited, a more effective strategy is to retain static training and focus on lower-cost interventions, such as revisiting the training objective or improving the update mechanism.

 \paragraph{3.
 Robust Update Strategies Are Essential to Avoid Stagnation} A central failure mode observed across DL-HIMs is convergence to false fixed points, where neural updates vanish while the physical residual remains large.
 We showed that physics-aware Anderson acceleration (PA-AA), which explicitly minimizes the physical residual rather than the fixed-point update, effectively overcomes this limitation.
-In our Helmholtz experiments, standard Anderson acceleration (AA) stagnates above $10^{-3}$, whereas PA-AA enables HINTS to converge robustly to $10^{-9}$ in substantially fewer iterations.
+In our Helmholtz experiments ($N=801$), standard Anderson acceleration (AA) stagnates around $10^{-2}$, whereas PA-AA enables HINTS to converge robustly to $10^{-10}$ in substantially fewer iterations.

 \paragraph{Closing Perspective} These results provide a clear answer to current controversies surrounding AI-based PDE solvers.
 DL-HIMs are not inherently unreliable, but their performance critically depends on physically informed training objectives and update strategies, rather than architectural expressiveness alone.
 Reliable DL-HIMs therefore require a holistic design in which the network architecture, training paradigm, and iteration strategy are jointly selected based on the PDE, discretization, and computational budget.